fotor-2025042422352

 Charles Leclerc is positive about the development direction taken by the team.
 Hopeful that the updates brought can also bring benefits at Silverstone, the Monegasque driver declares:

-Carlos Sainz, recalling his first career victory, obtained on this track, is motivated to push hard to continue to show the recent progress of the car:
+Carlos Sainz Jr., recalling his first career victory, obtained on this track, is motivated to push hard to continue to show the recent progress of the car:

 "It’s here that I won my first race in single-seaters and a year ago here I took my first Formula 1 win.
 I cannot deny I felt something special when I drove into the circuit this morning and then as I went through the swipe gate.
 I remembered the fans cheering as I took the chequered flag, the great happiness I felt as soon as I crossed the finish line and the emotion on standing on the top step of the podium, listening to my Spanish national anthem and the Italian one for the Scuderia Ferrari.
 My hopes are always high.
 I arrive at every Grand Prix super motivated and ready to push to the maximum.
 Clearly the hierarchy this season is different to the one in 2022 and so too therefore are our expectations.
 Red Bull is clearly ahead and we have a lot of work ahead of us to reach their level.
 But in the last few races, I think we have made concrete progress, which meant that, in Austria, we were leading the field behind Max Verstappen and Checo Perez.
 We have to continue like this and try to make the most of every opportunity.
 In recent races, the SF-23 has become more driveable and kinder on tyres.
 If these qualities are also confirmed here, they will put us in a position where we can close some of the technical shortcomings we have seen so far this season.
 We can’t wait to get out on track here to check this out".

-The sun is shining over the Silverstone Circuit when the pit lane lights go green, at 12:30 p.m. local time, to signal the start of the FP1 session on Friday, 7th of July, 2023.
+The sun is shining over the Silverstone Circuit when the pit lane lights go green, at 12:30 p.m. local time, to signal the start of the FP1 session on Friday, July 7, 2023.
 Almost every team has brought upgrade to this race and plenty are testing them out on track.
 Sergio Perez for Red Bull and Fernando Alonso for Aston Martin are rocking the aero rake in FP1 for gathering some data.
 The teams sample Pirelli’s new tyre construction for all dry compounds which is aimed at increasing the products’ strength.
-As the different runs on hard, medium and soft tyres took place, it is reigning double world champion Verstappen who comes out on top with a time of 1'28"60. on the red-marked rubber despite complaining since the beginning:
+As the different runs on hard, medium and soft tyres took place, it is reigning double World Champion Verstappen who comes out on top with a time of 1'28"60. on the red-marked rubber despite complaining since the beginning:

 "There is zero grip.
 It's getting worse and worse There is zero grip.
 It's getting worse and worse".